IceXPR/findmystore/README.md

-# Findmystore
+# findmystore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+This project projects uses the Ebay RSS feed for a seller and generates an Angular site with the listings.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli).

+## Before anything

+Go inside the find and replace inside code the user "findmystore" to your favorite Ebay seller and only then proceed below, otherwise the code will fail to show the listing.

 ## Development server